 In addition, we spent significant time further optimizing our main application codebase in anticipation of Google's update.
 Here's some of what we did:

 - Reduced the bundle size from 14 KB (which was good to start with) to 9 KB (which is phenomenal)

 - Optimized slideshows

 - Implemented the optimized codebase for logged-in users, making their experience roughly 10x faster

 These updates and more helped us weather Google's page experience update better than any other CMS on the market.
-Click here for a full list of the platform performance improvements we made in Q2 2021 alone.
+Click here to learn more about our modern approach to page speed.

 Your Site Can Crush Google's Core Web Vitals, Too

 RebelMouse is a cloud-based, secure CMS that confidently hosts over half a billion pageviews across our site network each month.
 We help new media powerhouses and legacy brands alike make the most of the open web by growing traffic and building revenue without sacrificing user experience.